Introduction

 The United States of America had written Ostend Manifesto document in 1854.
 The document contained a rationale for purchasing Cuba from Spain Colony.
 Spain colonized Cuba to retain its slave routes.

-The interest to annex Cuba to the Union was further motivated after the United States of America set its sight southwards following admission of California to the Union.
+The interest to annex Cuba to the Union was further motivated after the United States of America set its sights southwards following admission of California to the Union.
 However, diplomatically, Cuba was comfortable in remaining as a colony of Spain, rather than becoming a colony of stronger powers such as Britain and France.

-Thus, because of a debate over the slavery, as well as the Manifest Destiny there was a change in the foreign policy that justified the use of force to take over Cuba for security reasons.
-After drafting the Ostend Manifest, and presenting it to the House of Representative for debating, it was overwhelmed rejected by the northerners.
+Thus, because of a debate over the slavery, as well as the Manifest Destiny, there was a change in the foreign policy that justified the use of force to take over Cuba for security reasons.
+After drafting the Ostend Manifest, and presenting it to the House of Representative for debating, it was overwhelmed rejected by the Northerners.

 The northerners received a lot of appraisal from the Europe who were not for the idea of annexing Cuba to the Union.
-However, the Ostend Manifest was to resurfaced later during the American Civil War.
+However, the Ostend Manifest was to resurface later during the American Civil War.

 One of the reasons that made Americans highly interested in annexing Cuba to the Union is its close proximity to some of the Union States.
 For instance, Cuba is located 140 kilometers away from the Coast of Florida.